 - Downloadable application forms, available in English, easy-read English and Te Reo Mäori.
 Once completed the application form needs to be emailed to the Vodafone New Zealand Foundation at email@example.com

 - Audio submissions which can be made in English and/or Te Reo Mäori, with a maximum length of 10 minutes.
-We require audio submissions to be uploaded to YouTube and then submitted via our online form, or you can email the link to the Vodafone New Zealand Foundation at email@example.com
+We require audio submissions to be uploaded to YouTube and submitted via our online form or you can email the link along with your proposed project budget to the Vodafone New Zealand Foundation at firstname.lastname@example.org

-- Video submissions which can be made in English, New Zealand Sign Language and Te Reo Mäori, with a maximum length of 10 minutes.
+- And video submissions which can be made in English, New Zealand Sign Language and Te Reo Mäori, with a maximum length of 10 minutes.
 Please note the application will only be judged on the content provided and not the production value.
-We require video submissions to be uploaded to YouTube and then submitted via our online form, or you can email the link to the Vodafone New Zealand Foundation at firstname.lastname@example.org
+We require video submissions to be uploaded to YouTube and submitted via our online form or you can email the link along with your written proposed project budget to the Vodafone New Zealand Foundation at email@example.com

-Please note that audio and video submissions must answer the same questions as the Online and Downloadable application forms.
+Please note that audio and video submissions must answer the same questions as the downloadable application form and also provide a written proposed project budget to the Vodafone New Zealand Foundation by email at firstname.lastname@example.org You can see these questions here.